And now these three remain: faith, hope and love. But the greatest of these is love.1 Corinthians 13:13

 Real leadership is value-driven, based on principles such as humility, accountability, positivity, and love.
 Here are eight principles for a more humanistic approach to leadership:

 Teach Others: Teaching helps guide your team forward.
-Being able to explain something clearly also forces you to become an expert and have a deep understanding of the subject.
+Being able to explain something clearly also forces you to have a strong understanding of the subject.
 Constant learning begets constant results.
 Keep in mind one of Nobel laureate Richard Feynman’s guiding principles: if you can’t explain it to a freshman class, you don’t truly understand it.1

-Take Measurements: To achieve your goals, you need to know where you are and where you want to go.
+Take Measurements: To achieve your goals, you need to know where you are and where you want to go and close that gap.
 Measuring progress helps keep you on track and prevents you from swaying in directions that don’t push towards the ultimate vision.

 Be Positive: A quality of emotionally intelligent leaders is being motivated, even in the face of opposition.
 The positivity that this motivation has is contagious: it not only helps you keep up the momentum but it also inspires your team forward.